 This has included implementing booking systems to manage worker numbers, using designated workstations that maintain 2m distance between colleagues and carefully managing shared resources across the site.

-Only where the risk of infection cannot be maintained by other means will consideration be given to the use of additional PPE, which may include the need for respiratory protection.
+Only where the risk of infection cannot be maintained by other means will consideration be given to the use of additional face coverings and PPE.

 Extra cleaning materials will be made available for workers to use on shared equipment.
 Laboratory Managers may introduce additional measures to reduce cross contamination with equipment such as the use of disposable PPE and temporal spacing where other controls are not suitable.